Orikal Uno

-Antonio Rosario (born July 27, 1989), better known as Orikal Uno, is an American rapper from Saint Paul, Minnesota.Orikal Uno is known as a visual artist; painting custom canvases for people via multiple platforms on the internet.
+Antonio Lorenzo Rosario (born July 27, 1989), better known as Orikal Uno, is an American rapper and mix DJ / host of "The Check In w/ Orikal Uno" radio show on 98.9 FM KRSM (Minneapolis) "featuring nothing but the best in Twin Cities Hip-Hop, Rap, R&B and Soul music" from Saint Paul, Minnesota.
+Orikal Uno is also known as a visual artist; painting and shipping custom canvases and skateboards for people via multiple platforms on the internet.
 He is also a notable music producer and audio engineer.

 Early life and education

 Orikal Uno was born Antonio Lorenzo Rosario in Saint Paul, Minnesota, on July 27, 1989.
-He is of Puerto Rican, European and Native-American descent.
+He is of Puerto Rican and European descent.
 He graduated from St. Paul Open School in 2006.
 He has had a noticeable vocal conversational stutter since his early childhood.
 Although it is less prominent, it is still noticeable in conversation.
 He has quoted hip-hop and freestyle rapping as a way to finally be able to "speak fluently and clearly" as he can rap at a rapid-fire pace without a single hiccup or stutter.

 Career

 Before establishing himself as a musician, Rosario spent time studying the art and science of graffiti.
 Often the outcast among the local crews in the Twin Cities, he was forced to go out on his own and learn the ropes from the ground up.
 It was around this time that his love for hip-hop music led to Rosario starting to write rap songs with friends and on his own.
 Scraping up any sort of equipment he could, he had a makeshift recording setup that was responsible for 2 full-length releases (Under the name of Orikal), Unquestionable (2003) and Visions of Elevation (2004).
 These records were primarily produced by a producer he met on a Sage Francis internet forum by the name of Hiphopapotamus.